HighProxies secure DNS guide

-Protect your privacy and optimize performance by configuring DNS over TLS (DoT) and DNS over HTTPS (DoH) with HighProxies’ 2026 infrastructure.
+Protect DNS requests between your device and resolver by using DNS over TLS (DoT) or DNS over HTTPS (DoH) with HighProxies endpoints and location-aware proxy workflows.

-dns over tls vs dns over https technical diagram
+dns over tls vs dns over https diagram for secure dns configuration

 Step-by-Step Configuration Guide